-6.10 Artistic Freestyle Judging Panel
+7C.4 Freestyle Judging Panel

-There are five (or more) judges each of Technical and Presentation for Age Group competitions; five (or more) judges each of Technical and Presentation for Jr. Expert and Expert competitions (including Group).
+At Unicon and continental championships there must be a minimum of five judges each of Technical and Performance for Age Group, Jr. Expert and Expert competitions (including Group).
+At Unicon a minimum of four Dismount judges are required for group routines.
+For smaller competitions there must be a minimum of three judges for Technical and Performance, and a minimum of two Dismount judges.
+There must be an equal number of Technical and Performance judges.
 All judges must attend a workshop provided as part of the convention schedule before the start of the Artistic Freestyle competitions.
 Exceptions to workshop attendance are granted by the Chief Judge if judging rules have not changed since the previous judging experience and the judge has high Accuracy Scores.
 Unless otherwise noted, judges at a Unicon must either speak English or have translation assistance for the specified language while judging.
 Judges at other unicycle conventions should speak the dominant language of that convention or have translation assistance.

 Judges' names must be provided to the Chief Judge (via email, FAX, or postal mail) by at least one month prior to the start of the unicycle convention and include the number of Freestyle conventions where they have been a competitor, judge, or simply in the audience.
-See section 6.10.8 for description of which teams/countries are required to provide judges.
-Judges must be at least 15 years of age at the start of the event.
+See section 7C.4.8 for description of which teams/countries are required to provide judges.
+Judges must be at least 14 years of age at the start of the event.
 Judges are recommended to be a current Freestyle competitor, a former Freestyle competitor, an active coach of Freestyle routines, a proven judge at prior competitions, or an avid spectator who has observed many Freestyle routines.
-Details about the Standard Skill judging panel are covered in section 6.42.